Ad

 Pyotr Kochetkov

-Kochetkov will start against the Ducks on Thursday.
+Kochetkov will start on Friday vs. Washington.

 Pyotr Kochetkov